C2SP/C2SP/sunlight.md

 with `Content-Type: application/pkix-cert`.

-`<fingerprint>` is the hex-encoded SHA-256 hash of the ASN.1 encoding of the certificate.
+`<fingerprint>` is the lowercase hex-encoded SHA-256 hash of the ASN.1 encoding of the certificate.

 This endpoint is immutable, so its caching headers SHOULD be long-lived.